Statement of Values

 - A member cannot be a member of another Jersey political party.

-- All persons seeking membership of the party shall complete an application form confirming their name and address, or request to be added to the membership list at a party meeting, or via email.
+- All persons seeking membership of the party shall complete an application form confirming they sign up to the party's values and are happy to be contacted by the party.

 - A membership list will be kept up to date by the Management Committee.